 Contractors may use their own confined space permit system when working on a Water Corporation controlled site provided the system has been assessed as meeting or exceeding Water Corporation requirements.
-This assessment must be documented on the CTW permit by the authorised person.
+This assessment must be documented on the contractor work authority by the authorised person.